Skip to content

 Myth: You Need to Be “Discovered”

-Reality: Most successful models (traditional and digital) aren’t “discovered” — they actively pursue opportunities.
-Submit to agencies, pitch brands, create content, and put yourself out there.
+You already know that waiting to be discovered is a passive strategy in an active industry.
+Most successful models — traditional and digital — actively pursue opportunities.
+Submit to agencies, pitch brands, create content, put yourself out there.

 Myth: You Need Perfect Features